mnori/emb0x/README.md

 # this is emb0x
-emb0x is a project that aims to produce a good quality free and open source Soundcloud alternative. a neglected market imo. just getting started right now.
+emb0x is a project that aims to produce a good quality free and open source Soundcloud alternative. a neglected market imo. just getting started right now really but getting close to an alpha version to demostrate the very basicest of functionality, i.e. the import engine, along with a way to browse and play tracks.

 # architecture